zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 This page gives you a detailed list of all gift codes in your system, including gift codes created from Gift Card orders in front-end and gift codes created/ generated in back-end.
 Each gift code is provided with essential information, such as the Initial Value, the Current Balance and gift code’s status, etc. To help save much time in managing, our module allows you to select multiple gift codes and apply the following action(s) in mass.

-  - Export the list of gift codes to CSV/XML files
+  - Export the list of gift codes to CSV/XML files<br/>
   - Change status/send email/delete/print gift codes.
 Please note that gift codes without recipient email address cannot be sent.

 ![Change status/send email/delete/print gift codes](./Image_GiftcardM1/image122.png)